Weather may bring some relief from raging Colorado wildfires

 More than 1,200 firefighters, supported by heavy air tankers and helicopters, are assigned to the blaze, Harvey said.

-Temperatures were predicted to be five to seven degrees cooler than the average over the past week, and winds were expected to be only about 11 miles an hour (18 kilometers per hour), authorities said.
+Temperatures were predicted to be five to seven degrees cooler than the average over the past week, and winds were expected to be only about 11 miles an hour (18 kph), authorities said.

 President Barack Obama planned to visit the city on Friday to meet with firefighters and tour the ravaged areas.
 More than 35,000 people have been ordered to evacuate.